Conditional Simulation Using Diffusion Schr\"odinger Bridges: Experimental Details

 \subsubsection{MNIST}

 For the MNIST dataset, we use a U-Net architecture with 3 resolution levels each with 2 residual blocks.
 The numbers of filters at each resolution level are 64, 128, 128 respectively.
-The total number of parameters is 6.6m.
+The total number of parameters is 6.6m, and we use batch size 128 for training.
 Since we observe overfitting on the MNIST training set for all methods, we also apply dropout with $p=0.1$ for the MNIST experiments.
 For each CDSB iteration, 100k or 250k training steps are used, corresponding to $L=5$ or $L=2$ CDSB iterations in total, which we find to be sufficient on this simpler dataset.

 For $N=10$, CDSB generates a minibatch of 100 images in approximately 0.8 seconds when run on a GTX 1080Ti.
 As a baseline comparison, we experimented with the methodology in \cite{kadkhodaie2021stochastic} on the same MNIST test set and find that it gives PSNR/SSIM values of 15.78/0.72 and 12.49/0.47 for super-resolution and inpainting respectively (\textit{c.f.} \Cref{tab:imagemetrics}).
 Around 250 iterations are required for generating each image, or approximately 1 second generation time for 1 image on a GTX 1080Ti.
 In comparison, the CDSB methodology is much more efficient and achieves better image quality on both tasks.